Sponsored by Tourism Oita.

-After walking around the sea side, you can explore the hillside if you feel like it.
+After walking around the seaside, you can explore the hillside if you feel like it.

-There is a path which leads you to the highest peaks of the island.
+There is a path that leads you to the highest peaks of the island.
 But be careful: you need to climb!
 You do not have to be an experienced hiker, but you have to keep in mind that the path is quite steep and goes on for a certain length of time.
 It takes between 45 minutes and one hour to reach the summit while taking breaks.

 I advise you to go up to the peak because the view point at the top is so breathtaking.
 Listening to the sound of crickets as you climb, you will come across some view points before you reach the summit and enjoy the final panorama landscape.